google/opencasebook/patents.md

 [^SpansionHeadnote]: _In re Spansion, Inc._, 507 F. App'x 125, 128 (3d Cir.
 2012), _available at_ [http://www.ca3.uscourts.gov/opinarch/113323np.pdf](http://www.ca3.uscourts.gov/opinarch/113323np.pdf)

-> \[A\] license ... \[is\] a mere waiver of the right to sue by the patentee."
+"\[A\] license ... \[is\] a mere waiver of the right to sue by the patentee."
-> A license need not be a formal grant, but is instead a "consent[] to \[the\]
-> use of the patent in making or using it, or selling it ... and a defense to
-> an action for a tort."
-The Court of Appeals for the Federal Circuit
-> explained that the inquiry focuses on what the agreement authorizes, not
-> whether the language is couched in terms of a license or a covenant not
-> to sue; effectively the two are equivalent.
+A license need not be a formal grant, but is instead a "consent[] to \[the\] use of the patent in making or using it, or selling it ... and a defense to an action for a tort."
+The Court of Appeals for the Federal Circuit explained that the inquiry focuses on what the agreement authorizes, not whether the language is couched in terms of a license or a covenant not to sue; effectively the two are equivalent.
+___

 ##### Discussion